Trilarion/opensourcegames/entries/tux_paint.md

 - Code license: GPL-2.0
 - Assets license: ?
 (GPL-2.0 + Public Domain)
 - Developer: New Breed Software, Bill Kendrick

+Drawing game intended for children ages 3 to 12.
+The user is presented with a blank canvas and a variety of drawing tools to help them be creative.

 ## Building